The Automation Journey to the Cloud Will Happen in Planes

 This is only possible by separating the three main planes.
 And the only RPA development platform architected to do this is Automation Anywhere Enterprise A2019.

-Automation will continue to evolve in complexity and efficacy, and the cloud will play a key role.
+Automation will continue to evolve in complexity and efficacy, and cloud automation will play a key role.
 In fact, one area where automation will mimic the cloud is in bots on demand, where a user can spin up and spin down bots as needed, much in the same way they spin up virtual machines to meet demand.

 In this environment, you can “rent” bots for short periods of time, such as during the end of the month or end of the year, when volumes increase massively compared to the other days of the month or year.